At Practice Plus Group we offer fast access to high-quality carpal tunnel surgery and treatment via self-pay, insured and NHS routes.

 Carpal tunnel surgery lasts about 10 to 20 minutes and you do not need to stay in hospital overnight.

 Although figures differ according to the source, it’s generally accepted that the success rate of carpal tunnel surgery is over 90%.
 There is a 5-10% chance of reoccurrence.

 Potential risks are those related to all types of surgery including infection, nerve and blood vessel injury.
 Risks related to the procedure include a dull pain around the surgical scar called ‘pillar pain” which usually resolves itself within months.

 After carpal tunnel surgery

-After surgery, your hand and wrist will be bandaged for 24-48 hours and you should keep both elevated to reduce swelling.
+After your hand and wrist surgery, the affected area will be bandaged for 24-48 hours and you should keep both elevated to reduce swelling.
 You will usually be asked to wear a shoulder sling and it is advisable to keep moving to help with swelling and stiffness, such as gently moving your fingers, elbow and shoulder.
 This can begin on the day of your operation.